Excel Linear Programming (Using the Solver and Graphical Methods)

 Download Practice Workbook

-How to Do Linear Programming with Solver in Excel?
+How to perform Linear Programming using the Solver in Excel

 The Excel Solver Add-in is not present in the Data tab by default.